 About Fused Glass

-Fused glass is an artform whose origins go back centuries, and we enjoy the challenges of this beautiful craft that we’ve loved for a long time.
-We make every product by hand; the glass is cut from large sheets, assembled and then fired in our kilns to a temperature of about 1400˚F. Every bit of glass can be used, down to the smallest scraps, leaving almost no wasted materials.
+Every piece is cut from sheets of coloured glass made specially for fusing.
+Each completed product has anywhere from 5 to over 100 parts that are cut and arranged by hand.
+After scoring, breaking, and often grinding the pieces, we assemble them and they’re fired in one of our electric kilns to a temperature of about 1420˚F (about 770˚C).
+Every bit of glass can be used, down to the smallest scraps, leaving almost no wasted materials.
 Best of all, the bright colours of glass will not fade, even in direct sunlight.

+Our 2016 Product Catalogue is now available for new and existing wholesale customers.
+Contact us if you haven’t received one!
 You can also check us out on Facebook.
 That seems to be where we’re busiest online.